 With the Gulf of Mexico just minutes away, the Sanibel Harbor Yacht Club is the perfect location for avid boaters to house their boats.
 The Sanibel Harbor Yacht Club needed a top-of-the-line facility to match its prime location.

 Chris-Tel Construction was chosen along with Moore and Spence Architects to construct the new facility.
-The scope of work included construction of a 410-slip dry boat storage boathouse, as well as a three-story clubhouse for members of the Yacht Club to enjoy.
+The scope of work included the construction of a 410-slip dry boat storage boathouse and a three-story clubhouse for members of the Yacht Club to enjoy.

 Special consideration had to be taken during the construction of the boathouse.
 The boathouse itself had to be able to withstand the high impact use of 250,000-pound machinery used in the relocation and storage of boats.

 Sanibel Harbor Yacht Club